 The wavelet analysis technique has found its application in many branches of physics [15, 16].
 It is capable of revealing the local properties of particle distributions in individual events and at different scales.
-The technique is therefore, very appropriate for pattern recognition in multiparticle distribution.
-In the present paper we report some results on the wavelet analysis of the angular distribution of shower tracks that are caused by the singly charged produced particles moving with relativistic speed.
-Our data samples are comprised of 28Si-Ag/Br events at an incident energy of 14.5A GeV and 32S-Ag/Br events at an incident energy of 200A GeV.
+The technique is, therefore, very appropriate for pattern recognition in multiparticle distribution.
+In the present paper, we report some results on the wavelet analysis of the angular distribution of shower tracks that are caused by the singly charged produced particles moving with relativistic speed.
+Our data samples comprise 28Si-Ag/Br events at an incident energy of 14.5A GeV and 32S-Ag/Br events at an incident energy of 200A GeV.
 Nuclear emulsion technique has been used to collect the experimental data.
-Several works on the wavelet analysis of multiparticle production at $E{lab} = 10 - 10^3 \text{ GeV/nucleon}$ have so far been reported [17-20].
+Several works on the wavelet analysis of multiparticle production at $E{\text{lab}} = 10-10^3 \text{ GeV/nucleon}$ have so far been reported [17-21].
 These works suffer from a common drawback in the sense that there has hardly been any comparison between the experiment and a proper simulation on AB interaction.
-It is therefore, difficult to conclude whether the experimental observations are significant or they are consequences of mere statistical artifacts.
-We compare our results with the predictions of a microscopic transport model based on the Ultrarelativistic Quantum Molecular Dynamics (UrQMD) [21, 22].
+It is, therefore, difficult to conclude whether the experimental observations are significant or they are consequences of mere statistical artifacts.
+We compare our results with the predictions of a microscopic transport model based on the ultrarelativistic quantum molecular dynamics (UrQMD) [22, 23].
 It may also be noted that the UrQMD code does not incorporate the Bose-Einstein correlation (BEC) among the identical mesons, a phenomenon considered to be the most dominant factor behind particle cluster formation.
-Therefore, keeping the phase-space distribution of the produced particles (mostly π -mesons) unaltered, we implement a charge reassignment algorithm [23-25] to each UrQMD generated event, and thereby try to mimic the BEC into simulation.
-Any discrepancy between the experiment and the simulation should now be recognized as a genuine collective behavior of the final state particle emission, that has to be interpreted in terms of nontrivial dynamics.
-Thus the present analysis on one hand allows us to compare experiments induced by very close projectile masses while the corresponding E{lab} values differ by an order of magnitude, on the other it provides an opportunity to compare the experiment with such simulated data where the known dominant source(s) of cluster formation are taken into account.
-Our paper is organised according to the following sequence: in section 2 we briefly describe the experiment and the gross characteristics of the data samples used in the paper, in section 3 we summarily discuss the basic aspects of the UrQMD model, and explain the charge reassignment algorithm, in section 4 without claiming any originality we outline the method of wavelet analysis, in section 5 we discuss our results - experimental as well as simulated, and in section 6 we conclude with a critical assessment of these results.
+Therefore, keeping the phase-space distribution of the produced particles (mostly π -mesons) unaltered, we implement a charge reassignment algorithm [24-26] to each UrQMD generated event and thereby try to mimic the BEC into simulation.
+Any discrepancy between the experiment and the simulation should now be recognized as a genuine collective behavior of the final state particle emission, which has to be interpreted in terms of nontrivial dynamics.
+Thus, the present analysis on one hand allows us to compare experiments induced by very close projectile masses, while the corresponding $E{\rm lab}$ values differ by an order of magnitude; on the other hand, it provides an opportunity to compare the experiment with such simulated data where the known dominant source(s) of cluster formation is taken into account.
+Our paper is organized according to the following sequence: in Section 2, we briefly describe the experiment and the gross characteristics of the data samples used in the paper; in Section 3, we summarily discuss the basic aspects of the UrQMD model and explain the charge reassignment algorithm; in Section 4, without claiming any originality we outline the method of wavelet analysis; in Section 5, we discuss our results-experimental as well as simulated; and in Section 6, we conclude with a critical assessment of these results.

-2 Experiment
+2. Experiment